balena-io/balena-cli/doc/cli.markdown

 ## env rm ID

-Remove a configuration or environment variable from an application or device, as selected by command-line options.
+Remove a configuration or environment variable from an application, device or service, as selected by command-line options.

-Note that this command asks for confirmation interactively.
-You can avoid this by passing the `--yes` boolean option.
+Variables are selected by their database ID (as reported by the 'balena envs' command) and one of six database "resource types":

+- application (fleet) environment variable
+- application (fleet) configuration variable (--config)
+- application (fleet) service variable (--service)
+- device environment variable (--device)
+- device configuration variable (--device --config)
+- device service variable (--device --service)

-The --device option selects a device instead of an application.
+The --device option selects a device-specific variable instead of an application (fleet) variable.
-The --config option selects a config var instead of an env var.

-Service-specific variables are not currently supported.
-The following examples remove variables that apply to all services in an app or device.
+The --config option selects a configuration variable.
+Configuration variable names typically start with the 'BALENA_' or 'RESIN_' prefixes and are used to configure balena platform features.

+The --service option selects a service variable, which is an environment variable that applies to a specifc service (application container) in a microservices (multicontainer) application.

+The --service and --config options cannot be used together, but they can be used alongside the --device option to select a device-specific service or configuration variable.

+Interactive confirmation is normally asked before the variable is deleted.
+The --yes option disables this behaviour.

 Examples:

-	$ balena env rm 215
+	$ balena env rm 123123
-	$ balena env rm 215 --yes
+	$ balena env rm 234234 --yes
-	$ balena env rm 215 --config
+	$ balena env rm 345345 --config
+	$ balena env rm 456456 --service
-	$ balena env rm 215 --device
+	$ balena env rm 567567 --device
-	$ balena env rm 215 --device --config
+	$ balena env rm 678678 --device --config
+	$ balena env rm 789789 --device --service --yes

 ### Arguments

 #### ID

-environment variable numeric database ID
+variable's numeric database ID

 ### Options

+#### -c, --config

+select a configuration variable (may be used together with the --device option)

 #### -d, --device

-Selects a device environment variable instead of an application environment variable
+select a device-specific variable instead of an application (fleet) variable

-#### -c, --config
+#### -s, --service

-Selects a configuration variable instead of an environment variable
+select a service variable (may be used together with the --device option)

 #### -y, --yes

-Run in non-interactive mode
+do not prompt for confirmation before deleting the variable

 ## env add NAME [VALUE]